In business, one of the toughest challenges is to build strategies to outclass your competitors.

 Is spying on your competition an unscrupulous act?

-The word spying might sound like that at first instance.
+The word spy might sound like that in the first instance.

 The answer however is no.